rutaborkar/wordpress-infra-terraform/README.md

 - **Subnets**: Creates public and private subnets within the VPC.
 - **Security Groups**: Defines security rules for EC2 instances and database access.
 - **S3 Bucket**: Sets up an S3 bucket for media uploads and code backup.
-- **CloudFront CDN**: Configures a CDN for low-latency content delivery.
 - **IAM Policies and Roles**: Manages permissions for accessing S3 and other AWS services.
 - **RDS Database**: Sets up a MySQL database instance with multi-AZ deployment.
 - **Auto Scaling Group**: Launches EC2 instances in response to demand with ALB and ASG.